ajtock/NGS_intro_Cambridge_SysBio/README.md

 As bioinformatics pipelines tend to be applied to multiple samples, it would be useful to write this script with a variable corresponding to the sample name.
 In this way, each time the pipeline is run, a different sample name would be specified to set this variable.

-If you have time, use a text editor to write a [bash script](https://www.linux.com/training-tutorials/writing-simple-bash-script/) named `variant_calling_pipeline.sh` that combines the commands we have run in each of the five steps of workflow.
+If you have time, use a text editor to write a [bash script](https://www.linux.com/training-tutorials/writing-simple-bash-script/) named `variant_calling_pipeline.sh` that combines the commands we have run in each of the five steps of the pipeline.

 <details>
   <summary><em><strong>Hint</strong> (click to reveal/hide)</em></summary><p>